 Experienced Faculty: Millikin’s history & political science professors are published authors and award winning teachers.
 They have worked on national and state campaigns, in the courtroom, in the media, in archives, in libraries and as teachers.
-They specialize in international studies, law, public policy, media in politics, politics and gender, and public opinion and participation, and they bring diverse approaches and methods to the study of politics.
+They specialize in international studies and they bring diverse approaches and methods to the study of history and politics.
 Professors interact closely with their students to help prepare them for success after graduation.

 Travel Opportunities: Throughout their time at Millikin, students will have many opportunities to further their knowledge through travel.
 They may visit Holocaust or Civil War sites, participate in Model United Nations, complete an internship in Washington, D.C., and travel with our professors on immersion courses.

 Gain an understanding and appreciation of the political, economic, and social and cultural development of the modern world.
 Millikin history majors receive a broad knowledge of world, European, African, and U.S. history.